sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/empirical_generator.md

 log(ℳ) / dt
 ```

 The columns still sum to zero, but the entries of the matrix no longer have an interpretation as holding times or probabilities.
 This example also shows why generators have a much more limited and special structure as compared to the transfer operator.
 The requirement that one generates probabilities over infinitesimal steps imposes severe restrictions.
+We may lift these restrictions if we are willing to give up computing an infinitesimal generator and live with generators that are applicable only over a finite timescale.
+This fact reflects a well-known theorem in numerical analysis that positivity preserving linear operators are inherently lower-order.